 UM & UIM Coverage for Cyclists Under Auto Policies

-As long as the bicycle accident involved a motor vehicle, your auto insurance coverage could still apply as if your accident occurred while you were driving your vehicle.
+As long as the bicycle accident involving a motor vehicle, your auto insurance coverage could still apply as if your accident occurred while you were driving your vehicle.

 You should have an experienced attorney review your auto insurance policy to confirm whether you might be entitled to UM/UIM coverage or whether an exclusion under your policy would prohibit you from making a UM/UIM claim for a bicycle accident.
 Your attorney can fight for the maximum compensation you deserve under the terms of the policy.
 Even though UM/UIM coverage is handled by “your” insurer, their goal is still to pay out as little as they can get away with.